Game 1 at Biddeford Thursday 11/20/25

 Game 5 at Brunswick Saturday 12/6/25

 It has been feast or famine to start the season for the Lady Beacons.
 A close battle with Brunswick ended in a 2-0 defeat.
 The Beacons controlled the puck for most of the game outshooting Brunswick 22-15.
 A few breakaway chances by, Mikaela Furt, Eloise Hacket and Alexis Turner all got turned away by the Brunswick goalie.
 The 3rd period looked promising for the Beacons, but 3 power-play opportunities all ended without a goal.
 Mya Clark stopped 13 shots in the loss.
-After scoring 15 goals in the two book end games at Thanksgiving the Lady Beacons have not scored in the last two games.
+After scoring 15 goals in the two book end games at Thanksgiving the Lady Beacons have been held scoreless in the last two games.
 Next Thursday will be the home opener for the Beacons as they take on Cheverus at 4pm.

 Game 6 vs. Cheverus Thursday 12/11/25 Home Opener